daviddalpiaz/r4sl/21-caret.md

 - Select a method
 - Test-train split the available data
 - Decide on a set of candidate models via tuning parameters
-- Select the "best model" (chose the values of the tuning parameters) using a cross-validated metric with the training data
+- Select the "best model" (chose the values of the tuning parameters) using a resampled metric with the training data
 - Use chosen model to make predictions
 - Calculate relevant metrics on the test data